The Sovereign UX Codex

 Refinement Direction: Introduce signal fidelity markers and resonance trace tools.

 Summary: What happens when individual sovereignty conflicts with collective wisdom?
-If a system learns that certain patterns genuinely serve users' deeper wellbeing—even when users consciously resist them—whose agency takes precedence?
+If a system identifies patterns that benefit collective wellbeing—even when individuals resist—whose agency takes precedence?

 Challenge Type: Philosophical Dissonance